iodigital-com/io-technology/data/blog/ng-mocks.md

 })
 ```

-After that tests needs to be updated:
+After that tests need to be updated:

 ```typescript:auth.service.spec.ts
 ngMocks.autoSpy('jasmine');